browserengineering/book/book/chrome.md

 ...

 Our toy browser is still missing the key insight of *hypertext*: documents linked together by hyperlinks.
-Our browser lets us watch the waves, but not surf the web.
+It lets us watch the waves, but not surf the web.
 So in this chapter, we'll implement hyperlinks, an address bar, and the rest of the browser interface---the part of the browser that decides *which* page we are